Tuesday, October 25, 2011

 You can download the source code of above project (Password:sara).

 I have updated my previous code in the post Android Login Screen Using HttpClient to authenticate users from web service.
-There I have illustrate how you can start new activity if the login is successful.
+There I have illustrated how you can start new activity if the login is successful.

 You can download the updated source code with sample .NET web service application (Password:sara).